Denk-Em/kStatistics/README.md

 ```
 ### Evaluate
 #### Description
-Calculates the value of a given cumulant or moment.
+Calculate the value of a given cumulant (from known moments) or moment (from known cumulants).
 #### Usage
 ```
 evaluate(s=None, S=None)